 biographies and memories to Edgar Allan Poe's tales.

-Lindgren has also challenged conventional codes of children's literature in later stories.
+Following the longstanding tradition of Swedish children's books, Lindgren often depicted closely knit communities and peaceful pastoral environments, but she also challenged conventional codes of children's literature.
 Her novel The Brothers Lionheart brought up the taboo of the death and the doctrine of reincarnation.
 The hero, Jonathan Lejonhjärta is a pacifist, whose story is told by his little brother, Karl Lejon; they meet in the afterlife.
 Noteworthy, the theme of death was not not new in Lindgren's work: Pippi's mother is dead, and she refuses to believe that her father has drowned.
 (She questions the reality and is right.).
 Mio, min Mio, a classical story of good and evil, is colored by suggestive, flexible rhythm, derived from such sources as the Bible, the folk tales, and the lyric poetry.
 Both of these books were illustrated by Ilon Wikland.
 Lindgren and Wikland became friends in the 1950s, when Lindgren worked for Rabén & Sjögren.
 Other illustrators have been Ingrid Wang Nyman, who drew Peppi Longstocking, Eva Billow, and Björn Berg, who drew Emil books.

 Lindgren's young detective, Kalle Blomqvist (Bill Bergson), made his appearance in 1946, and the Bullerby children next year.
 In 1963 Lindgren created another popular character, Emil, a five-year-old boy, whose adventures started in Emil in Lönneberga.
 The energetic Nyman kids, Jonas, Maria, and Lotta were introduced in The Children on Troublemaker Street (1958): "Daddy says that befotre there were any children in the house, everything was peace and quiet.
 The noise started the minute Jonas was big enough to bang his rattle against the edge of the crib."